akhilesh7710/calculator-project/README.md

 # calculator-project
-this is console based calculator
+this is console based calculator using c#